thejustinwalsh/react-concurrent-store/README.md

 ## How It Works

 This ponyfill uses the pattern of caching the initial state in a state initializer and registers for an update callback to update the cache within a transition when the state is updated.
-If the state that is stored is a promise that promise will be passed to the `use` hook and will interop with concurrent rendering features.
+If the store value is a promise, passing that promise to the `use` hook will return the resolved value and integrate with concurrent react features and suspend.

 The implementation ensures that: